-We are setting out the considerations we will take into account when exercising our powers, as proposed under the Financial Services (FS) Bill, to ‘designate’ a critical benchmark and to impose changes to that benchmark.
+We are setting out the considerations we will take into account when exercising our powers, as provided under the Financial Services (FS) Act, to ‘designate’ a critical benchmark and to impose changes to that benchmark.
 This will inform how we use our new powers to help manage an orderly wind-down of critical benchmarks, such as LIBOR.

 Benchmarks are used in a wide range of markets to help set prices, measure performance, or work out amounts payable under financial contracts.
 They are integral to the functioning of the financial markets.

-Under the amendments to the Benchmarks Regulation in the FS Bill, we have new powers.
-The FS Bill requires us to publish Statements of Policy before exercising certain powers and we must have regard to them when exercising these powers.
+Under the amendments to the Benchmarks Regulation in the FS Act, we have new powers.
+The FS Act requires us to publish Statements of Policy before exercising certain powers and we must have regard to them when exercising these powers.
 We said in June that we would engage with the market when developing these Statements of Policy.

 We consulted on some of our proposals in November 2020 and have set out our final policy on:

 - Designating an unrepresentative benchmark using new powers under Article 23A (and a Feedback Statement).

 - Requiring changes to a critical benchmark, including its methodology, using new powers under proposed Article 23D (and a Feedback Statement).

 In May 2021, we consulted on our proposed policy for using 2 of our other new powers and have now set out our final policy.
 These powers relate to the use of critical benchmarks that are being wound down: